-- Include relevant research information (on artists) and other areas of knowledge. - Show great skill in working with your art materials and within your chosen discipline. - Be aware that some artworks are more expressive/emotional others are more conceptual while others are more perceptual.
+Include relevant research information (on artists) and other areas of knowledge.

+Show great skill in working with your art materials and within your chosen discipline.

+Be aware that some artworks are more expressive/emotional, others are more conceptual while others are more perceptual.
 Show that you are aware of this regarding your own art.
-Document technical procedures thoroughly especially for digital work. - Manage your time effectively. - Do not give up.
+Document technical procedures thoroughly, especially for digital work.

+Manage your time effectively.

+Don't give up.
 Keep at it.
+Don't be discouraged.

-Do not be discouraged. - Show real interest and involvement. - Generate many ideas around the theme rather than settling on only one. - Experiment with various possibilities by sketching and writing.
-Combine different categories of ideas, experiences, feelings and actions.
-E.g. technical, emotional, sensory and intellectual ideas and experiences. - Develop selected ideas by adding relevant details. - Avoid cliché.
-Find innovative, novel and unusual ideas, methods and actions. - Define the creative problem/s you personally, are interested in solving, based on the given theme.
+Show real interest and involvement.

+Generate many ideas around the theme rather than settling on only one.

+Experiment with various possibilities by sketching and writing.
+Combine different categories of ideas, experiences, feelings and actions, e.g. technical, emotional, sensory and intellectual ideas and experiences.

+Develop selected ideas by adding relevant details.

+Avoid cliché.
+Find innovative, novel and unusual ideas, methods and actions.

+Define the creative problem(s) you, personally, are interested in solving, based on the given theme.

+Deal with the unknown by taking chances, experimenting with new ideas or trying new technical challenges within your chosen discipline.
+Take chances in your thinking, attempt tasks for which the outcome is unknown.

+Follow your hunches, question alternatives, ponder outcomes and wonder about options: "What would happen if ...?"

+Visualise possibilities, build images in your mind and through drawing; picture new objects; reach beyond the limits of what seems practical.

+Having made sketches, selected your sources and expressed ideas in words, look at them, and be critical.
+Think about how you might change them and improve them to make them your own and make them innovative.

+Look for novel connections between ideas, artworks, objects and techniques.

+When working with sources, don't take them at face value.
+Transform them and make them your own, rather than simply copying them.